-I thought I tried every Breville espresso machine…until Breville released the latest model, the Breville Barista Express Impress.
+I thought I tried every Breville espresso machine…until Breville released the Breville Barista Express Impress.
 I’m happy to report the machine’s pronunciation is much more difficult than the actual use.

-Here’s my initial Breville Barista Express Impress review with a breakdown of features and where it falls in the Breville lineup.
+After months of testing, here’s my Breville Barista Express Impress review with a breakdown of features and where it falls in the Breville lineup.

 Breville Barista Express Impress Product Overview